 WNAR holds a student paper competition each year in conjunction with its annual conference.
 We award prizes for best papers in written and oral categories.
 Winners of the Most Outstanding Paper Award (one each in written and oral categories) receive $500.
 We also award a variable number of Distinguished Student Paper Awards; winners receive $400.
-All entrants including winners typically receive $200 to support travel, free conference registration and a free banquet dinner ticket.
+All entrants from the WNAR region, including winners, receive $200 to support travel, free conference registration and a free banquet dinner ticket.
+Entrants from outside the WNAR region can enter the competition and will receive a free banquet ticket but will not receive travel support or free conference registration.

-WNAR members who are current students or recent graduates (graduation date not earlier than May 1 of the conference year) of programs in the WNAR region of the International Biometric Society (the western-most 13 U.S. states and 3 Canadian provinces) in biostatistics, statistics or other applied mathematical fields having a biometric focus.
+Current students or recent graduates (graduation date not earlier than May 1 of the conference year) of programs in biostatistics, statistics or other applied mathematical fields having a biometric focus.

-All submitted papers must have been initiated in graduate school, where the bulk of the effort leading to the paper was put forth.
+All submitted papers must have been initiated while a student, where the bulk of the effort leading to the paper was put forth.

 To enter the student paper competition, a student must: